The Great McGonagall (film): Books

-A related book, The Great McGonagall Scrapbook by Spike Milligan and Jack Hobbs, was published by M & J Hobbs in 1975.
-A paperback edition was published by Star Books in 1976.
-Milligan and Hobbs co-wrote three more McGonagall books: William McGonagall: The Truth at Last (1976, with illustrations by Peter Sellers), William McGonagall Meets George Gershwin: A Scottish Fantasy (1988) and William McGonagall: Freefall (1992).
+A related book, The Great McGonagall Scrapbook by Spike Milligan and Jack Hobbs, was published by M & J Hobbs in 1975, with a paperback edition by Star Books in 1976.
+Milligan and Hobbs co-wrote three more McGonagall books: William McGonagall: The Truth at Last, with illustrations by Peter Sellers (Michael Joseph, 1976), William McGonagall Meets George Gershwin: A Scottish Fantasy (Penguin Books,1988) and William McGonagall: Freefall (Penguin Books,1992).